The Complete Goldendoodle Grooming Guide

 Even with regular professional grooming, Goldendoodles need consistent care at home.
 Here’s our standard advice for owners:

-Brush properly.
 Use a slicker brush to work through the coat in sections, brushing all the way to the skin.
-Follow up with a metal comb—if the comb doesn’t glide through easily, there’s a mat forming.
+Follow up with a metal comb — if it doesn’t glide through easily, there’s a mat forming.

-Check the usual trouble spots.
-Behind the ears, under the collar, armpits, groin, and the area where the back legs meet the body.
-These are where mats start.
-Catch them early and they’re easy to work out.
-Wait too long and you’re looking at painful dematting or a shave-down.
+Behind the ears, under the collar, armpits, groin, and where the back legs meet the body.
+Catch mats early and they’re easy to work out.
+Wait too long and you’re looking at a shave-down.

-Trim the face and paws between grooms.
-The hair around the eyes can block vision and collect debris.
-Paw pads grow hair that mats and picks up everything from grass seeds to ice balls.
+Hair around the eyes blocks vision and collects debris.
+Paw pads grow hair that mats and picks up grass seeds and ice balls.
 A quick trim every couple of weeks makes a big difference.

-Keep ears clean and dry.
 Goldendoodles are prone to ear infections because their floppy ears trap moisture.
-After baths or swimming, dry the ears gently.
-If you notice redness, odor, or excessive scratching, get it checked.
+Dry the ears gently after baths or swimming.
+Redness, odor, or excessive scratching means it’s time for a vet check.

 What Happens During a Grooming Appointment

-A freshly groomed Goldendoodle wearing a Halloween hat standing on the grooming table in the Bow Tie mobile salon
+A red apricot Goldendoodle puppy standing on the grooming table inside the Bow Tie mobile salon, freshly bathed and ready for the next step

 When a Goldendoodle comes into our mobile salon, here’s what happens: